-Prevailing on summary judgment of invalidity for a New Jersey medical device manufacturer and its international distributor on over forty-five patent claims asserted against it by its chief rival in the Southern District of California;
+- Obtaining summary judgment of invalidity on over forty-five patent claims asserted against a New Jersey medical device manufacturer by its chief rival in the Southern District of California;

-Obtaining two preliminary injunctions for a secured creditor to prohibit the dissipation of patent rights pledged as collateral by debtors located in the Western District of Washington and the Northern District of Illinois;
+- Securing two preliminary injunctions for a secured creditor to prohibit the dissipation of patent rights involving FinTech in the Western District of Washington and the Northern District of Illinois;

-Obtaining a jury verdict of willful patent infringement, validity, and copyright infringement on behalf of an international medical device manufacturer in the Southern District of New York against its former distributor, which was upheld in relevant part on appeal to the Federal Circuit;
+- Winning a jury trial on willful patent infringement, validity, and copyright infringement on behalf of an international medical device manufacturer in the Southern District of New York, which was upheld in relevant part on appeal to the Federal Circuit;

-Excluding on summary judgment all potential damages in a trademark infringement suit on behalf of a restaurant and food services provider in the District of Connecticut;
+- Excluding all potential damages in a trademark infringement suit on behalf of a restaurant and food services provider in the District of Connecticut; and

-Affirming on appeal to the Federal Circuit a prior grant of summary judgment in favor of an international pharmaceutical company, in a precedent setting case receiving national attention, that the USPTO was miscalculating patent term adjustment awards on dozens of patents amounting to hundreds of additional days of patent protection for his clients.
+- Affirming on appeal to the Federal Circuit a prior grant of summary judgment in favor of an international pharmaceutical company, in a precedent setting case receiving national attention, that the USPTO was miscalculating patent term adjustment awards on dozens of patents.